Quick Reference Guide

 - Applicative - Combine independent computations

-- Monad - Chain dependent computations
+- Monad: Chain dependent computations with dynamic choice

 - MonadError - Add error handling to Monad